Aless1313/Aless1313/README.md

-### <div align="center">I'm Alessandro, a IoT developer 🚀</div>
+### <div align="center">I'm Alessandro, an R&D and IoT developer 🚀  </div>

-- ⚡ I’m currently working on IoT apps and Web Development
+- ⚡Working on embedded systems, industrial IoT, and web-based tools

-- 🌱 I’m currently learning communication protocols for IoT and AI
+- 🌱 Learning more about communication protocols, AI, and connected technologies

-- 🔭 Hobbies: astrophotography, technical support and sscientific divulgation
+- 🔭 Interested in astrophotography, technical support, and science communication

-- ⚡IEEE President Robotics and Automation Society UANL Student Chapter

-- 🤖 Member of bisonbots FCFM robotics club
+- 🤖 Building practical solutions for automation and real-world engineering challenges

 <br/>